jacekkopecky/living-meta-analysis/monitoring/README.md

 `docker rmi graphiteimg` | clear the built container image `graphiteimg` `docker logs graphite` | shows the runtime logs of the container `docker exec -it graphite /bin/bash` | open a `bash` inside the container (e.g. for inspection)

+## Deployment of OS-level monitoring scripts

+- On LiMA server, create `living-meta-analysis/statsd-server-conf.sh` that specifies the location of the StatsD VM as `STATSD_HOST` and `STATSD_PORT`
+- Make sure that `living-meta-analysis/monitoring/scripts/monitor.sh` gets run at boot
+- Example init files for Debian are provided in `deployment/`  TODO